Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 A merchant cash advance is an advance on your business's future credit and debit card sales — or in some cases, monthly deposits.
 These providers usually don't check your credit, and some require you to be six months in business.
 And they don't require collateral because they're technically not a loan.

-You can usually borrow between 80% and over 100% of your average monthly credit card sales and pay it back plus a fee with a percentage of your daily sales.
+Typically, you can borrow between 80% and over 100% of your average monthly credit card sales and pay it back plus a fee with a percentage of your daily sales.
 And it's expensive.
 The fee can sometimes be so high it's equivalent to a 300% APR.
 And with inflexible daily repayments, it's earned the reputation of being a payday loan for businesses.

-No, you can't use a loan backed by the Small Business Administration (SBA) to start a business.
-And most SBA programs require collateral and a credit score around 640 — though it can depend on the lender.
+You can't use a loan backed by the Small Business Administration (SBA) under those circumstances.
+Most SBA programs require collateral and a credit score around 640 — though it can depend on the lender.

 But you might be able to get one in the future.
 Since SBA loans are sometimes easier to qualify for than a bank loan, they're often the next logical step after you've started to generate revenue.
 Many microlenders programs can help get your business and your personal credit in shape for this kind of financing.